ess-dive-community/essdive-file-level-metadata/CSV_dd/README.md

         a.
 One data dictionary for each data file or

         b.
-One data dictionary representing all data files.
+One data dictionary representing all data files in your dataset.

 2. See the [CSV\_dd\_quick\_guide](csv_dd_quick_guide.md) for more details about completing the template
 3. Enter a new row in the data dictionary for each column/row name in your data matrix